 What has been the impact so far of the Sports Premium?

-- Training and support provided for PE Subject Leaders and non-specialists involved in the delivery of enrichment activities through CPD opportunities e.g ‘life without levels’ agenda, making PE inclusive, improving subject knowledge and skills in rugby and gymnastics.
+- Training and support provided for PE Subject Leaders and non-specialists involved in the delivery of enrichment activities through CPD opportunities.

 - Our Morpeth & Ponteland School Games Organiser attends Regional & National Conferences for PE and shares good practice on her return at PE Subject Leader meetings.

 - Increase in extra- curricular clubs on offer with increased uptake by students and increased number of school teams competing against other schools in the Morpeth Partnership, locally and regionally, with great success, including rowing, rugby union, football, netball, High 5 netball, dance, athletics, cross country, cricket, hockey, sportshall athletics, badminton, volleyball, basketball, orienteering, handball, lacrosse, rounders, swimming, tennis, cheerleading and skipping.
-Currently 80% of our students take part in a regular extra-curricular activity and all students have taken part in at least 3 PE curriculum enrichment activities (skipping, judo and basketball).
+All of our students take part in at least one additional extra-curricular or enrichment activity each year (e.g. skipping, judo and basketball).

-- Increased number of community sports clubs delivering in schools including skipping, cheerleading, athletics and archery.
+- Increased number of community sports clubs delivering in schools including skipping, dance, athletics and archery.

 - Increase of community groups using school facilities including the refurbished Sports Shed.
 The training shed is fully booked from 5pm every evening and the gym and hall are also used for bookings including athletics, netball, football and karate.

-- All Year 5 & 6 students have the opportunity to take part in Bikeability training to develop their cycling proficiency and road safety.
+- KS2 students have the opportunity to take part in Bikeability training to develop their cycling proficiency and road safety.

 - All of our feeder schools Year 4 students take part in a transition Sports Day in the Summer Term, prior to starting at Newminster in Year 5, supported by Student Sport Leaders.